 Ferrets are known to be susceptible to SARS-CoV-2, the virus which causes COVID-19.
 If you own a ferret, as a precautionary measure government advice is that you isolate your ferret for 21 days if:

 Isolation means avoiding contact with either ferrets or people from other households.
-Although it is advised that your ferret isolates for 21 days you only need to isolate for the required 14 days (Dec 2020).

 Government advice on ferrets specific to each country in the UK is available as follows: